Table of Contents

-Cushing’s syndrome is also known as Hypercortisolism.
-It is a disease condition where body produces excessive cortisol, which in turn is caused by dysfunction of pituitary gland, adrenal gland or disturbance anywhere in HPA (hypothalamic-pituitary-adrenal) axis.
+Cushing’s syndrome is also known as hypercortisolism.
+It is a condition in which the body produces excess cortisol, due to the dysfunction of the pituitary gland, adrenal gland, or disturbance anywhere in the HPA (hypothalamic-pituitary-adrenal) axis.

 Cushing’s syndrome in children results in retarded growth, disrupted puberty, obesity, and various other signs and symptoms.

 Cushing syndrome is a pathological culmination of chronic sustained exposure to escalated levels of glucocorticoids.
 They can be endogenous or exogenous in origin.
 Cushing syndrome in children has a distinct identity from its adult counterpart.

 The unique challenges incurred in the pediatric set up can be summarized as follows:

 - Psychological health maintenance

 - Bone mineral density affection

 - Final height of the child